-NASA in a statement said that the payload Solar Probe being the size of a car will be carried by United Launch Alliance Delta IV Heavy rocket.
+NASA in a statement said that the payload Solar Probe is the size of a car will be carried by United Launch Alliance Delta IV Heavy rocket.
 It will be launched from the Space Launch Complex 37 at the Cape Canaveral Air Force Station in Florida.

 The spacecraft is slated to directly fly into the atmosphere of the sun, maintaining a safe distance of approximately 4 million miles from the star’s surface.
-It will observe how heat and energy move through this atmosphere of the star, and will identify what boosts the solar wind and solar energetic particles.
+It will observe how heat and energy move through this atmosphere of the star and will identify what boosts the solar wind and solar energetic particles.

 This mission is part of the program ‘Living with a Star’ that are managed by NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 The space agency has already listed out instructions that the attendees must abide by in the event.